Graciela Gonzalez Hernandez, MS, PhD

 Associate Professor of Informatics

-Her work on social media mining for pharmacovigilance has resulted in 10 publications in prestigious conferences and journals.
+Her work on social media mining for pharmacovigilance has resulted in numerous publications in prestigious conferences and journals.
 Examples include work on ADR extraction in the Journal of the American Medical Informatics Association (JAMIA) and on prescription-drug abuse in Drug Safety.
 A Journal of Biomedical Informatics publication was selected as one of Elsevier/Atlas’s 10 articles with greatest potential social impact, an honor among papers in more than 2500 journals.
 Her work in this area also caught the attention of the FDA, which awarded her a grant to develop these methods for monitoring nutritional supplements.

 Her work on enriching geospatial information for phylogeography, in collaboration with Dr. Matthew Scotch, uses NLP for the automatic extraction of relevant geospatial data from the literature and for linkage to GenBank records.
-Preliminary work in this area resulted in publications in JAMIA and in Oxford Bioinformatics, and in and a presentation at ISMB in Dublin in 2015.